 How do you Frost cupcakes with store-bought icing?

 It’s not much different from homemade frostings.
 Make sure the store-bought icing is at room temperature and mixed.
 Then, place it in your piping bag or DIY Ziplock bag and frost it as usual.

 How can you ice a cupcake without a bag?

 No piping bag or regular Ziplock bags?
 No worries.
 Scoop a bit of frosting on top of the cupcake and swirl it around with a knife.
 It might not look “professional,” but it will still look (and taste) amazing.

 Should frosting be cold before piping?

-No, you don’t need to chill frosting before piping.
+No, you don’t need to chill the frosting before piping.
 Room temperature is acceptable.
 However, don’t try to frost on warm cupcakes.
 Cupcakes should be entirely cooled (or cold) before applying the icing.

 You don’t need professional supplies to make cupcakes that look great.
 A Ziplock bag and pair of scissors are all you need to impress your party guests.
 The biggest issue is creating the correct size hole for your desired final look.
 Don’t go too big or too small and enjoy your lovely tiny cakes!About Michelle